 Often these numbers are achieved by combining other numbers.
 For example, a router might have both a 2.4GHz and a 5GHz network that you can connect your devices to.
 The 2.4GHz network might support a maximum speed of 600Mbps, and the 5GHz network could support up to 2,400Mbps.
 Add those speeds together, and you get the top theoretical speed of 3,000Mbps.

 To be honest, most users will never get anywhere near to needing these speeds.
-I just mention this so you are aware that raw speed numbers are not necessarily to be trusted.
+We just mention this so you are aware that raw speed numbers are not necessarily to be trusted.
 They are useful as an indicator and for comparative purposes, but don’t expect to actually achieve the maximum rated speeds on one device.

 If you are wondering what speed you should be looking at, we would suggest 500Mbps at the minimum.
 If you have a very fast home internet connection, such as a gigabit fibre connection, then you will want the WiFi router you purchase to be able to support the same speed as your internet connection, otherwise it will act as a bottleneck in your network.